Q. What’s the difference between the class programs, i.e. Adult Basic, Adult advanced, and Mixed Classes?

 Q. Do you always train with a gi?

 A. Most of the time.
 However, the gi is not required at various times that are announced.
 Gracie/Brazilian Jiu-Jitsu was created as an effective street self-defense system.
 It provides you with the tools to defend yourself in real life situations.
 Wearing the gi simulates everyday clothing that people wear.

 A. Email or call us to make an appointment.
 We cannot take any walk-in appointments because we may be busy with class or another appointment.
 We want to make sure we set aside time to meet with you to discuss our programs and answer all your questions.
 During your appointment you are welcome to take a free introductory class, or just watch if you wish.
 This is a great opportunity for you to meet the instructor, see the facility, and interact with some of the students.
 Also this is a chance for you to see first hand some of jiu-jitsu’s proven self-defense techniques, and to see the quality of instruction at our academy.
 You will not get any high pressure sales pitch, and there is no obligation.
 If you are a jiu jitsu student visiting from out of town you are welcome to join us, but you must give us advanced notice, and there is a $50 class fee.
-All visitors can contact us at email@example.com or call at 317-506-0973 or email him at email@example.com to set up an appointment.
+All visitors can contact us at email@example.com or call at 317-506-0973 to set up an appointment.